 Added by Holly Peay on February 13, 2012 at 11:00am — No Comments

 My family has made advocacy part of our End Duchenne agenda for many years.
 My daughter Kat, Jon, and I have always tried to attend the advocacy conference.
 This year Kat and I will attend; but Jon’s college studies will prevent him from attending.
-Biology, Analytical Chemistry, and English are taking up his free…Continue
+Biology, Analytical Chemistry, and English are taking up his free time.…Continue

 Added by Christine Piacentino on February 9, 2012 at 5:47pm — No Comments